 Colombia is home to a traumatic but rich history, stunning scenery and some of the continent’s most welcoming and sophisticated people.
 It is a natural draw for travellers to South America.
 Despite its four-decade-long civil war and reputation for violence, improved security conditions have led to a sharp increase in tourism.
 Foreigners and Colombians alike are now far more able to explore this thrilling paradise of cloud forested mountains, palm-fringed beaches and gorgeous colonial cities.

 It is the only country in South America to border both the Pacific and the Caribbean.
 Moreover it has a huge diversity of ecosystems.
 There is the Amazon rainforest near Leticia.
 Sierra Nevada de Santa Marta has snowcapped mountains. …and there are the tropical islands of San Andrés and Providencia.

-Make the most of your trip with The Rough Guide to Colombia.
+Make the most of your trip with this guide.